 The Latest: NY Gov. Cuomo: Restaurants, bars close at 10 pm

-NEW YORK — Restaurants, bars and gyms will have to close at 10 p.m. across New York state in the latest effort to curb the spread of the coronavirus, Gov. Andrew Cuomo announced Wednesday.
+NEW YORK — Gov. Andrew Cuomo says all restaurants, bars and gyms will have to close at 10 p.m. across New York state in the latest effort to curb the spread of the coronavirus.

-Cuomo spoke as rates of coronavirus infection continued to rise in New York and elsewhere.
-He said 1,628 people were hospitalized across the state for COVID-19 on Tuesday and that 21 people died.
+Cuomo spoke as rates of coronavirus infection continued to rise in New York.
+He says 1,628 people were hospitalized across the state for COVID-19 on Tuesday and 21 people died.

 HERE’S WHAT YOU NEED TO KNOW ABOUT THE VIRUS OUTBREAK:

 — Britain is 5th nation to reach 50,000 coronavirus deaths

 — Italy reaches 1 million confirmed coronavirus cases